 5.7 What happens next

-5.7.1 The DDSL/DSL will decide whether to refer the allegation to the Local Safeguarding Board.
-If you are unable to contact the DDSL/DSL or Berkeley Guardians’ directors, you may need to refer the allegation to the Local Safeguarding Board yourself.
+5.7.1 The DDSL/DSL will decide whether to refer the allegation to the Local Safeguarding Partners.
+If you are unable to contact the DDSL/DSL or Berkeley Guardians’ directors, you may need to refer the allegation to the Local Safeguarding Partners yourself.
 See section on ‘Making a referral to children’s social care’.

 5.7.2.
 Be aware of your own feelings about abuse and find someone you can share those feelings with once the procedures have been completed (while at the same time maintaining appropriate confidentiality).
 Dealing with issues of child abuse can be distressing for the adult to whom the abuse is disclosed.